 Your Right to Challenge the Evidence Against You

 Our criminal justice system is based on the presumption of innocence, and the requirement that the government proves its case against a defendant beyond a reasonable doubt.
 As defense attorneys, it is our job to challenge the government’s case against the accused, and that includes calling into question the legitimacy of evidence presented by the state.

 At Hager & Schwartz, P.A. our criminal defense attorneys are former prosecutors who have represented hundreds of clients charged with drug crimes across South Florida.
 We know how these arrests take place, how evidence is and should be obtained, and how prosecutors work to charge and convict.
 If you or someone you love has been charged with a drug crime – whether it be a misdemeanor, felony, or federal offense – you can be confident about working with our proven team.
-Contact us today to discuss your case during a free consultation.
+Contact us today to discuss your case during an immediate consultation.